 - urgent care clinics

 Health care providers must comply with HIPAA only if they transmit health information electronically in connection with covered transactions.
-As most providers transmit information electronically to carry out functions such as processing claims and receiving payment, they are required to comply with HIPAA.
+Most providers transmit information electronically to carry out functions such as processing claims and receiving payment and are required to comply with HIPAA.

 Health plans pay the cost of medical care.
 They include